 If you want to torrent safely in 2019, you need to use a VPN.
-Without a VPN, your ISP will be able to see everything you do online, and may also block popular torrenting and file sharing websites.

 The Most Important Factors When We Review a VPN for Torrenting

-- Torrenting/P2P allowed on all (most) servers
+- Torrenting & P2P allowed on most servers

-- Fast download and upload speeds
+- Fast download & upload speeds

 - No download data caps

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs